sourcegraph/handbook/content/departments/engineering/teams/batch-changes/go-to-market/server-side/index.md

 #### Are executors available on Cloud?

-Executors are available by defailt on single-tenant Cloud (a.k.a. managed instances).
+Executors are available by default on single-tenant Cloud (a.k.a. managed instances).

 #### Do we have server-side pings?